lbaitemple/ubuntu_server_rpi/README.md

 ### step 3: Setup everything for IP

-* To get wireless connection working on boot you must edit **/etc/netplan/01-rpi-3-network.yaml** present in *cloudimg-rootfs* partition in your sdcard and add your SSID and PASSWORD.
+* To get wireless connection working on boot you must edit **/etc/netplan/01-rpi-3-network.yaml** present in *cloudimg-rootfs* partition in your sdcard and add your SSID and PASSWORD using a HDMI screen monitor.
 Open file
 For 18.04.2
 ```